-Ford Rowan is an innovative educator and expert in conflict resolution.
+Ford Rowan is an expert in crisis management and conflict resolution.

-- A founding member of the International Dialogue Initiative.
+- Rowan is seeking ways to improve bipartisan dialogue about injustice.
+He appeared on a podcast on Uncertainty, Disunity, and Injustice.
+He is a founding board member of the International Dialogue Initiative.
 Its mission is to understand the psychological barriers to peacemaking, suggest interventions and promote dialogue.

 Rowan is the author of several published books, as well as dozens of articles, chapters and papers.
 He is the author of one of the first books on network security and privacy, TechnoSpies (1978) which described the computer network that became the Internet.